marjyang/T-Mobile-Carelink-515-Projects/Carelink_Pillbox/README.md

 - Backend supports real-time Firebase integration, enabling potential EHR sync in the future.

 ## Frontend Visualization
-We interated on and finalized the UI design for both patient and doctor dashboards and implemented responsive dashboards using React, HTML, CSS, and JavaScript within the Cursor development environment to visualize and receiving real-time data collection from the pillbox.
+We integrated on and finalized the UI design for both patient and doctor dashboards and implemented responsive dashboards using React, HTML, CSS, and JavaScript within the Cursor development environment to visualize and receiving real-time data collection from the pillbox.
 We also integrated our portals with two other teams sponsored by the T-Mobile CareLink+ project, allowing both patients and doctors to sign in through one unified platform.

+You can find this code in the `portal` directory.

 #### Key features include:
 ##### Daily Pill Intake Tracking: